rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 }
 ```

-Note that we don't need a `mod` declaration in this file; that's because we
+Note that we don’t need a `mod` declaration in this file; that’s because we
 already declared the `client` module with `mod` in `src/lib.rs`.
 This file just
 provides the *contents* of the `client` module.
 If we put a `mod client` here,
-we'd be giving the `client` module its own submodule named `client`!
+we’d be giving the `client` module its own submodule named `client`!

 Rust only knows to look in *src/lib.rs* by default.
 If we want to add more
 files to our project, we need to tell Rust in *src/lib.rs* to look in other
-files; this is why `mod client` needs to be defined in *src/lib.rs* and can't
+files; this is why `mod client` needs to be defined in *src/lib.rs* and can’t
 be defined in *src/client.rs*.

-Now, everything should compile successfully, though you'll get a few warnings.
+Now, everything should compile successfully, though you’ll get a few warnings.
 Remember to use `cargo build` instead of `cargo run` since we have a library
 crate rather than a binary crate: